Why It Works

 Asparagus, fresh fava beans, English peas, snap peas, and morel mushrooms might not be typical ingredients at your average Chengdu greasy spoon—but hey, we've managed to transform Western broccoli, something almost entirely unheard of in China, into the most common vegetable on the takeout menu, so why not branch out even further?
 This stir-fry uses the best Western spring produce and Chinese techniques and flavors for a unique dish to brighten up your table.

-- 6 whole árbol or Chinese hot dried chilies
+6 whole árbol or Chinese hot dried chiles

 Bring a large pot of salted water to a boil.
 Add asparagus and cook until bright green but still crisp, about 45 seconds.
 Use a fine-mesh strainer to transfer to a bowl of cold water.
 Cook fava beans, then peas, then sugar snap peas in succession until each is bright green but still crisp, transferring each batch of vegetables to cold water as they cook.
 Remove skins from fava beans and discard.
 Carefully drain all vegetables and transfer to a paper towel–lined tray to dry.

 Heat 1 tablespoon (15ml) vegetable oil in a wok over high heat until lightly smoking.
 Add morels and cook, stirring and tossing frequently, until browned on multiple surfaces, about 45 seconds.
 Transfer to a large bowl.
 Add another tablespoon vegetable oil to wok and heat over high heat until lightly smoking.
 Add green vegetables and cook, stirring and tossing occasionally, until vegetables are blackened in spots and tender, about 90 seconds.
 Transfer to bowl with mushrooms.